Akati90/SQL_Style/README.md

 # SQL_Style
-This guide establishes our standards for SQ
+This guide establishes our standards for SQL